FreeJoy-Team/FreeJoyWiki/Home.md

 ### References
-Thanks to [OpenSimHardware](https://github.com/OpenSimHardware) team for the idea and the inspiration.
-[Pedal & Button Controller](https://github.com/OpenSimHardware/PedalButtonController) project gave me the vector to start this work.
+Thanks to [OpenSimHardware](https://github.com/OpenSimHardware) and [Pedal & Button Controller](https://github.com/OpenSimHardware/PedalButtonController) for the idea and the inspiration.